zschaub/dspongml/README.md

 	dump(model, 'mymodel.joblib') #save
 ```
 3. Deploy:
-Go back to lab4.py, set `train = False` around line 94 and load your model:
+- go back to lab4.py, set `train = False` around line 94
+- load your model in the `if not train` block, around line 150:
 ```python
 	from joblib import dump, load
 	model = load('mymodel.joblib')  #load
 ```
-Finally, complete the logic around line 150 to predict the next moving direction and to control the paddle.
+- finally, complete the logic to predict the desired paddle postion/direction and to control the paddle to that location.

 ## Example